polkadot-developers/polkadot-docs/develop/blockchains/deployment/generate-chain-specs.md

 After generating a chain specification, you can use it to initialize the genesis storage for a node.
 Refer to the following guides to learn how to proceed with the deployment of your blockchain:

-- [Obtain CoreTime](TODO:update-path) - learn how to obtain the necessary CoreTime configuration to synchronize your blockchain’s timestamping and enhance its performance
+- [**Obtain Coretime**](TODO:update-path) - learn how to obtain the necessary coretime configuration to synchronize your blockchain’s timestamping and enhance its performance
-- [Deployment](TODO:update-path) - explore the steps required to deploy your chain specification, ensuring a smooth launch of your network and proper node operation
+- [**Deployment**](TODO:update-path) - explore the steps required to deploy your chain specification, ensuring a smooth launch of your network and proper node operation
-- [Maintenance](TODO:update-path) - discover best practices for maintaining your blockchain post-deployment, including how to manage upgrades and monitor network health
+- [**Maintenance**](TODO:update-path) - discover best practices for maintaining your blockchain post-deployment, including how to manage upgrades and monitor network health